No-code is inevitable: a story of how an internal development tool grew into a $16M funded company

 EasySend takes care of updating - all your processes are automatically updated once our platform is updated.
 By using the platform, the responsibility is taken from your organization to our no-code platform that does it one time centrally.

 So, not only building the digital process is easier, but maintaining it over time is also simplified.
 Once your team is synchronized and ensures security, the project itself is also significantly shorter - you use intuition and simple drag & drop to build the process instead of building it with code.
 To summarize:

 - The project complexity is reduced

 - Maintenance is simplified.
 Not only maintaining the process itself but also pushing updates or responding to regulatory changes - all is done via simple content editing instead of writing code

 No-code is the future: bringing startup agility to enterprise

 Every organization that we are talking to is aware of the no-code revolution to some extent, and in some ways, already using no-code or considering the transition in some capacity.
 And, it is not difficult to see why.
 We went through the process ourselves, where we went from coded journeys to a no-code builder and grew it into a $16M company.

-It is obvious to any organization today that writing customized code for new customer journeys is just not the way things are going to be like in five years from now.
-And they are all somewhere in planning or implementing some kind of no-code technology for customer journeys and for internal processes as well.
+It is evident to any organization today that writing customized code for new customer journeys is not how things will be in five years from now.
+And they are all somewhere in planning or implementing no-code technology digital transformation solutions for customer journeys and internal processes.